openwms/spring-data-generic/README.md

 ### Product

-The product has it's own lifecycle, not bound to any customer needs.
-The requirements of a product are almost all collected from the experience of former customer projects, but as well as from market analysis and demanded customer needs.
+The product has it's own lifecycle and is designed to fulfill common required customer demands.
+The requirements of a product are almost all collected from the experience of former customer projects, but as well as from market analysis.

 ### Solution